a framework for AI literacy

 Is it Okay to use AI?

-Once you and your students have established your policies around AI use, it might be a good first step to share this flowchart (or something similar) created by Aleksandr Tiulkanov, AI and Data Policy Lawyer, January 2023
+Once you’ve established your policies around AI use, it might be a good first step to share this flowchart or (something similar) created by Aleksandr Tiulkanov, AI and Data Policy Lawyer, January 2023, Appearing in UNESCO’s ChatGPT and Artificial Intelligence in Higher Education Quick Start Guide

-Writing Effective prompts
+Writing Effective Prompts

 Crafting effective prompts for AI is essential to get accurate and relevant responses.
 Prompts act as the guide to producing the desired and correct output.
 There are a few steps you should take before you begin crafting your prompts.